 Chaplin’s statue is a popular place to memorize in a selfie or two.

 6. Pay respect at Charlie Chaplin’s grave

-Charlie Chaplin has been buried at Cimetière de Corsier-sur-Vevey, Sur le Crêt 3.
-His first neighbor is the grave of Oona O’Neill, his beloved life who joined him 14 years later.
+Charlie Chaplin has been buried in a grave at Cimetière de Corsier-sur-Vevey, Sur le Crêt 3.
+His first neighbor is Oona O’Neill, his beloved wife who joined him 14 years later.

 While Chaplin’s final resting place is easy to find at this small cemetery, in 1978, it was a scene of a rather controversial event.

 As soon as the winter started to fade, the two men executed a creepy plan.
 On March 1st, Roman Wardas and Gantcho Ganev, two Eastern European car mechanics, dug out Chaplin’s grave and stole the coffin.

 The grave-robbing duo thought they had a perfect plan.
 They would contact the widow and demand a ransom of 600 thousand dollars if she wanted the stolen body back.

 Even if Chaplin’s net worth at the time of his death was estimated at 100 million dollars, Oona refused to welcome the demand.
 She said that her husband would’ve called the ransom request “ridiculous”.